 - Evolutionary biology of reproduction and parental care

 - Animal behavior, learning and memory

 - Environmental enrichment and animal welfare

 - Behavioral ecology

 Michelle first became interested in animal behavior as a child observing birds and squirrels foraging in her backyard.
 In 1998, when she became an undergraduate student at Knox College, she realized she could make a career of studying animal behavior.
 Michelle has studied many species in diverse research settings, including a field-research project that examined the foraging ecology and movement patterns of mantled howler monkeys in Costa Rica that involved collaboration with in situ conservation biologists.

-In 2004, Michelle began her doctoral dissertation research at the University of Chicago under the direction of Sue Margulis, Ph.D., during which she studied various aspects of reproduction and parental care in gibbons and siamangs at Lincoln Park Zoo and other Association of Zoos and Aquariums–accredited institutions.
+Michelle began her doctoral dissertation research at the University of Chicago under the direction of Sue Margulis, Ph.D., during which she studied various aspects of reproduction and parental care in gibbons and siamangs at Lincoln Park Zoo and other Association of Zoos and Aquariums–accredited institutions.

 It wasn’t until after she met Rachel Santymire, Ph.D., director of the zoo’s Davee Center for Epidemiology and Endocrinology, that Michelle realized the importance of a more holistic approach to understanding behavior.
 She recognized that the study of hormones in concert with behavior resulted in a more complete understanding of the whole animal—something that is critically important for animal welfare and species conservation.